sjackman/uniqtag-paper/UniqTag-supp.md

 puts seqs.map { |seq| get_tag(seq, kmer_counts, k) }.dedup
 ```

-# Listing S2.
-Calculate the number of common identifiers
+# Listing B. Calculate the number of common identifiers
 This [Makefile](data/Makefile) script calculates the data used to plot the above figures.
 ```makefile
 # The supplementary material for the UniqTag paper